-Helps protect the trainer from liability and makes the client responsible for the trainer's medical payments.
+Helps protect the trainer from liability and makes the client responsible if the dog injures the trainer.

 A dog trainer's liability for dog bites to another person arises when someone is injured during training, or by a dog that the trainer certified as being safe.